-Sensor operated taps have a huge advantage over manually operated models as they reduce water usage, only functioning when a user's hands pass through the sensor.
+Sensor-operated taps have a huge advantage over lever taps as they reduce water use, only functioning when a user's hands pass through the sensor.
 However, they also help to improve hygiene in your commercial washroom, as users do not need to touch the tap before, or after washing their hands.
-This makes them a great investment and an attractive feature in any washroom facilities.
-To fully highlight the benefit of these taps we have written a Blog specifically on the subject.
+Sensor taps are also known as automatic taps as they operate when a user's hands approach the basin.

 Sensor Taps for Washrooms: Stylish and Hygienic

 Sensor taps are also referred to as automatic or infra-red taps.
 They offer the ultimate washroom hygiene thanks to their no-touch operation and also benefit from increased water saving when compared to lever or twist turn alternatives.
 Their timed water flow operation means the taps will run for a preset amount of time.

 We offer sensor taps with the option for battery or mains electrical power supply.
 Taps are available in a choice of material finishes including brushed and polished stainless steel, chrome and attractive black powder coatings to suit your washroom’s design.